AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 So those translations would lead to the position being moved to the vector : (3,3,6) with one being your w coordinate that never changes.

 This is just to get a more in depth understanding of what is going on under the hood of general graphics programming and how these concepts are eventually applied to OpenGL.

+**Rotation**

+The last few transformations were relatively easy to understand and visualize in 2D or 3D space, but rotations are a bit more difficult.